-ADOPTIVE COUPLE V. BABY GIRL, BIRTH FATHER AND CHEROKEE NATION (No. 12-399) - On January 4, 2013, the Court granted review of a petition filed by a non-Indian couple seeking review of a decision by the South Carolina Supreme Court which affirmed the state family court's denial of the adoption and order requiring the prospective adoptive parents to transfer the child to the Father who is a member of the Cherokee Nation.
-Oral argument has been scheduled for April 16, 2013.
-The South Carolina Supreme Court held: (1) the Indian Child Welfare Act (ICWA) extends greater rights to unwed fathers than state law in the determination of whether an unwed father is a "parent;" and (2) state courts must consider the heightened federal requirements to terminate parental rights as to ICWA parents.
+ADOPTIVE COUPLE V. BABY GIRL, BIRTH FATHER AND CHEROKEE NATION (No. 12-399) - On April 16, 2013, the Court heard oral argument on the petition filed by a non-Indian couple seeking review of a decision by the South Carolina Supreme Court which affirmed the state family court's denial of the adoption and order requiring the prospective adoptive parents to transfer the child to the Father who is a member of the Cherokee Nation.
+The South Carolina Supreme Court had held: (1) the Indian Child Welfare Act (ICWA) extends greater rights to unwed fathers than state law in the determination of whether an unwed father is a "parent;" and (2) state courts must consider the heightened federal requirements to terminate parental rights as to ICWA parents.
 Petitioner's opening brief was filed on February 19, 2013.
 In an unusual twist, the Guardian Ad Litem as Representative of Baby Girl also filed an opening brief prepared by former U.S. Solicitor General Paul Clement supporting reversal.
 On February 26, 2013, a total of eight amicus briefs were filed in support of the Petitioners, including a brief by the Birth Mother submitted by another former U.S. Solicitor General Gregory Garre, as well as briefs by the American Academy of Adoption Attorneys, the National Council for Adoption, and the Christian Alliance for Indian Child Welfare.